A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Unsupervised Learning

 \begin{quote}

 ``The logician W.~V.~O.~Quine asks us to imagine a linguist studying a newly discovered tribe.
 A rabbit scurries by, and a native shouts, `Gavagai!'
 What does gavagai mean?
 Logically speaking, it needn't be `rabbit.'
 It could refer to that particular rabbit (Flopsy, for example).
 It could mean any furry thing, any mammal, or any member of that species of rabbit (say, Oryctolagus cuniculus), or any member of that variety of that species (say, chinchilla rabbit).
-It could mean scurrying rabbit, scurrying thing, rabbit plus the ground it scurries upon, or scurrying in general.
-It could mean footprint-maker, or habitat for rabbit-fleas.
-It could mean the top half of a rabbit, or rabbit-meat-on-the-hoof, or possessor of at least one rabbit's foot.
-It could mean anything that is either a rabbit or a Buick.
-It could mean collection of undetached rabbit parts, or `Lo!
-Rabbithood again!,' or `It rabbiteth,' analogous to `It raineth.' ...~Somehow a baby must intuit the correct meaning of a word and avoid the mind-boggling number of logically impeccable alternatives.
+It could mean scurrying rabbit, scurrying thing, rabbit plus the ground it scurries upon, or scurrying in general....~Somehow a baby must intuit the correct meaning of a word and avoid the mind-boggling number of logically impeccable alternatives.
 It is an example of a more general problem that Quine calls `the scandal of induction,' which applies to scientists and children alike: how can they be so successful at observing a finite set of events and making some correct generalization about all future events of that sort, rejecting an infinite number of false generalizations that are also consistent with the original observations?'' \cite[pp.~147--148]{pinker_1995}.

 \end{quote}